 Risks and Uncertainties

 Concentrations.
 The Company had certain customers whose revenue individually represented 10% or more of the Company’s total revenue, or whose accounts receivable balances individually represented 10% or more of the Company’s total accounts receivable, and vendors whose accounts payable balances individually represented 10% or more of the Company’s total accounts payable, as follows:

 Earnings (Loss) Per Share

 Basic earnings (loss) per share is computed by dividing the income or loss by the weighted-average number of outstanding shares of common stock for the applicable period.
 Diluted earnings per share is computed by dividing the income or loss by the weighted-average number of outstanding shares of common stock for the applicable period, including the dilutive effect of common stock equivalents.
-Potentially dilutive common stock equivalents primarily consist of employee stock options, warrants issued to employees and non-employees in exchange for services and warrants issued in connection with financings.
-All outstanding stock options, restricted stock units and warrants, totaling 6,352,000 and 5,041,000 at March 31, 2022 and December 31, 2021, respectively, have been excluded from the computation of diluted loss per share because the effect of inclusion would have been anti-dilutive.
+Potentially dilutive common stock equivalents primarily consist of common stock potentially issuable in connection with the conversion of outstanding convertible notes payable, employee stock options, warrants issued to employees and non-employees in exchange for services and warrants issued in connection with financings.
+Common stock underlying all outstanding stock options, restricted stock units and warrants, totaling 6,787,000 and 5,041,000 at September 30, 2022 and December 31, 2021, respectively, have been excluded from the computation of diluted loss per share because the effect of inclusion would have been anti-dilutive.
+Common stock potentially issuable in connection with the conversion of outstanding convertible notes payable, totaling 1,048,000 at September 30, 2022 have been excluded from the computation of diluted loss per share because the effect of inclusion would have been anti-dilutive.